taylrj/Study/PITCHME.md

     - Type modifiers
     - Interfaces and Unions
 - Introspection
-- // resolve function
+- Validation
-- // validation
+- // Execution
-- // versioning
+- Versioning

 ---

 ### The schema object

-- A GraphQL schema is what we write to represent the capabilities of a GraphQL server.
+- A GraphQL schema is what we write to represent the capabilities of a GraphQL server
-- The schema defines the types and directives we want the server to support.
+- The schema defines the types and directives we want the server to support
   - what data we can ask for
   - what fields can we select
   - What kinds of objects might they return